highfidelity/hifi-content/usefulUtilities/botinator/README.md

 # Botinator
 Botinator helps with load testing domains.
-It will handle some of the hassels of setting positions and the number of bots playing at one time.
+It will handle some of the hassles of setting positions and the number of bots playing at one time.

 ## Setup
 1. There are 2 scripts that are given in the app to place in the domain server.